 - These flexible sessions follow the same agenda as Writing Groups.
 Goals are set out loud, participants spend some time writing in silence, and then participants debrief about how the writing session went.

 Both Writing Groups and Flex Sessions follow the same agenda:

 - Open the session by establishing goals for the writing time verbally to one another

 - Writing time in silence (cameras off, but still present in the Zoom session)

 - Debrief about how writing time went, and set goals for writing time outside of the group for the coming week

-Here is a synopsis of the differences and similarities between Writing Days and Writing Groups:
+Here is a synopsis of the differences and similarities between Writing Groups and Flex Sessions:

 |Option to Exchange Writing||NO, focus is on accountability||NO, focus is on accountability|